dablenparty/.neovim/README.md

 - `gcc`
 - NodeJS, NPM, and Yarn (use a version manager like `fnm`)
   - `npm i -g yarn`
-  - Although very few of them actually specify this, NPM is needed to install most language servers.
+  - Although very few of them actually specify this, NPM is needed to install ~~most~~ some language servers.
 - [`ripgrep`](https://github.com/BurntSushi/ripgrep#installation)
 - [`rustup`](https://rustup.rs/) with nightly toolchain
   - `rustup toolchain install nightly`